atlas by clearpeople

 How to create an efficient knowledge management system

-So, what's the best way to create a knowledge management system that supports organisational objectives?
+So, what's the best way to create a knowledge management system that supports organizational objectives?
 The creation and maintenance of an efficient KM system requires a clear strategy, detailed planning, regular maintenance, and user-friendly tools.
 Here are some key tips for setting up an effective KM system:

 Create a strategy